Pallas's cat: Characteristics

-The mitochondrial genome of the Pallas's cat consists of 16,672 base pairs containing 13 protein-coding, 22 transfer RNA and two ribosomal RNA genes and one non-coding RNA control region.
+The mitochondrial genome of Pallas's cat consists of 16,672 base pairs containing 13 protein-coding, 22 transfer RNA and two ribosomal RNA genes and one non-coding RNA control region.

 Distribution and habitat

-The Pallas's cat's range extends from the Caucasus eastward to Central Asia, Mongolia and adjacent parts of Dzungaria and the Tibetan Plateau.
+Pallas's cat's range extends from the Caucasus eastward to Central Asia, Mongolia and adjacent parts of Dzungaria and the Tibetan Plateau.
 It inhabits montane shrublands and grasslands, rocky outcrops, scree slopes and ravines in areas, where the continuous snow cover is below 15-20 cm.

-In the southwestern part of its range, the habitat of the Pallas's cat is affected by cold and dry winters, and moderate to low rainfall in warm summers.
+In the southwestern part of its range, the habitat of Pallas's cat is affected by cold and dry winters, and moderate to low rainfall in warm summers.
 The typical vegetation in this part consists of small shrubs, sagebrush (Artemisia), Festuca and Stipa grasses.

 In the central part of its range, it inhabits hilly landscapes, high plateaus and intermontane valleys that are covered by dry steppe or semi-desert vegetation, such as low shrubs and xerophytic grasses.
 The continental climate in this region exhibits a range of 80 C-change between the highest and lowest air temperatures, dropping to −50 C in winter.

-The Greater Caucasus region is considered climatically suitable for the Pallas's cat.
+The Greater Caucasus region is considered climatically suitable for Pallas's cat.
 In Armenia, an individual was killed near Vedi in the mountains of Ararat Province in the late 1920s.
 In January 2020, an individual was sighted about 140 km farther north in Tavush Province; the habitat at this location transitions from semi-desert to montane steppe at an elevation of about 570 m.
 Records in Azerbaijan are limited to a Pallas's cat skin found in Karabakh and a sighting of an individual in Julfa District, both in the late 20th century.

 On the Iranian Plateau, two Pallas's cats were encountered near the Aras River in northwestern Iran before the 1970s.
 In the area, an individual was captured at an elevation of about 1500 m near Azarshahr in East Azerbaijan Province in 2008.
 In the same year, a camera trap recorded a Pallas's cat on the southern slopes of the central Alborz Mountains in Khojir National Park shortly after heavy snowfall.
 Farther east in the Alborz Mountains, an individual was recorded among rocks at an elevation of 2441 m in 2016.
-In the Aladagh and Kopet Dag Mountains, the Pallas's cat was recorded inside and in the vicinity of protected areas.
+In the Aladagh and Kopet Dag Mountains, Pallas's cat was recorded inside and in the vicinity of protected areas.
 In the south of the Zagros Mountains, an individual was caught in a corral used by transhumant pastoralists in Abadeh County in 2012.
 The surrounding area consists of rocky steppe habitat dominated by mountain almond (Prunus scoparia), Astragalus and Artemisia.

 In the Hindu Kush, a Pallas's cat was observed sunbathing at the fringe of a rocky high-elevation plain near Dasht-e Nawar in Afghanistan's Koh-i-Baba range in April 2007.
-The Pallas's cat was also photographed multiple times in Bamyan Province between 2015 and 2017.
+Pallas's cat was also photographed multiple times in Bamyan Province between 2015 and 2017.